ansys/actions/doc/source/migration_guide.rst

 - Obscuring vulnerabilities results in ``ansys/action/check-vulnerabilities``.
 This is useful when you want to hide the vulnerabilities from the logs, but still want to fail the action if vulnerabilities are found.
 - Avoid creating issues by default if vulnerabilities are found in ``ansys/action/check-vulnerabilities``.
+- Building library wheels using ``poetry`` if that is the build system.

 **Breaking Changes:**